-The purpose of this Investment Policy ("Policy") is to establish overall guidelines for the management and investment of the City of Oakland (the "City") and Oakland Redevelopment Successor Agency's (the "Successor") public funds pursuant to Council Resolution Nos.
+The purpose of this Investment Policy ("Policy") is to establish overall guidelines for the management and investment of the City of Oakland (the "City") public funds pursuant to Council Resolution Nos.
 75855 C.M.S and 00-38 C.M.S and in accordance with Government Codes Section 53607.
-This Investment Policy is now amended and adopted as of July 15, 2014 and will serve as the City of Oakland's and Oakland Redevelopment Successor Agency's Investment Policy for Fiscal Year 2014-15 and until it's further revised.
-As of October 18, 2012, the Investment Policy has been certified by California Municipal Treasures Association.
-In 2013, the Investment Policy was also certified by Association of Public Treasurers of the United States and Canada.
+This Investment Policy is now amended and adopted as of June 21, 2016 and will serve as the City of Oakland's Investment Policy for Fiscal Year 2016-17 and until it's further revised.